edsu/diss/chapters/04-methodology.md

 > Interviews and ethnographies of coding projects, and the wider institutional
 > apparatus surrounding them (e.g., management and institutional
-> collaboration), start to produce such knowledge, but they need to
+> collaboration), start to produce such knowledge, but they need to be
 > supplemented with other approaches, such as a discursive analysis
 > of company documents, promotional/industry material, procurement
 > tenders and legal and standards frameworks; attending trade fairs and